kedanco/100-days-kallaway-log/README.md

      - A lot of time is spent trying new/possible solutions.
 Sometimes it may not work but there's learning value in trying to go about a problem with different solutions.

 **Link to work:**

+### Day 62 : 21st Mar Wednesday, 2018

+**Today's Progress:** Rails backend

+**Thoughts:** Finally ported the app over to Heroku.
+Fixed a number of issues today.
+Was trying to code on the train but just ended up falling asleep and looking funny, guess I really need to have proper rest to focus during the day.

+But, yay moving forward every day!
+Really can't wait to finish this and then start with learning Flutter and React

+**Link to work:**

+### Missed A Day : 22nd Mar Thursday, 2018

+### Day 63 : 23rd Mar Friday, 2018

+**Today's Progress:** Udemy ES6 Course

+**Thoughts:** Started on a ES6 Course in Udemy!
+Didn't have the feel to work on my Rails project (lol) but still tried to move on with something else.
+Shall finish this ES6 course for an easier time with the React course!

+**Link to work:**

+### Missed A Day : 24th Mar Saturday, 2018

+### Day 64 : 25th Mar Sunday, 2018

+**Today's Progress:** Udemy ES6 Course, Rails backend

+**Thoughts:** Went through countless hours of debugging trying to troubleshoot Heroku and postgres database.
+Really unhappy with the time I wasted today but at least everything's working now.
+Somethings I edited:
+- database.yml
+- pg_hba.conf postgres settings file
+- .env, gemfile etc, setting up environment variables

+**Link to work:**